Silversea Cruises

-Silversea Cruises is a luxury cruise line headquartered in Monaco.
+Silversea is a luxury cruise line and expedition travel brand headquartered in Monaco.
 Founded in 1994 by the Vlasov Group of Monaco and the Lefebvre family of Rome, it pioneered all-inclusive cruising with its first ship, Silver Cloud.
 Since July 2020, it has been owned by Royal Caribbean Group.

 History

+Founding

 Silversea was founded in 1994 by a joint venture between V-Ships (previously known as Vlasov Group) of Monaco and Antonio Lefebvre d'Ovidio of Rome.
 The joint owners had previously been the co-owners of Sitmar Cruises.

 As a marketing strategy the new line introduced all-inclusive fares including gratuities, beverages, port charges, travel insurance, and some complimentary shore excursions.
-As about 80 percent of Silversea's customers were expected to come from North America, the line established a sales office in Miami, Florida.
+As about 80 percent of Silversea's customers were expected to come from North America, the line established a sales office in Fort Lauderdale, Florida.
+The first president of Silversea would be John Bland, former president of Sitmar Cruises.
+The majority of the first office staff had worked together at Sitmar Cruises.